LP2X0X/PROGRAMMING/Web Dev/1 - HTML/1.3 - Notes/Element vs Tag.md

   - fundamental
 ---

-- different between a "[[Tag|tag]]" and an "[[Element|element]]": The terms are often used interchangeably, but I generally view an "element" as a complete unit while I think of a "tag" as a symbol.
+- different between a "[[Tag|tag]]" and an "[[Web Dev/1 - HTML/1.0 - Terms/Element|element]]": The terms are often used interchangeably, but I generally view an "element" as a complete unit while I think of a "tag" as a symbol.

 Here's an element: